-- 5.2.1.1 Development will be permitted in areas that can be adequately serviced by municipal services, municipal water and sewage services, stormwater management and emergency services. - 5.2.1.2 The sequence of the provision of servicing shall be based upon orderly patterns of development as may be determined or required by and approved by Council. - 5.2.1.3 Services shall be installed completed and maintained accordance with the engineering standards of the City in accordance with applicable legislation including the Environmental Assessment Act. - 5.2.1.4 The City may require as a condition of reviewing any development proposal an analysis by a qualified professional of the capacity, availability and appropriateness of any municipal service, including a stormwater management plan. - 5.2.1.5 In areas designated Rural where municipal services are not available; development on existing lots may be permitted in accordance with the City's Zoning By-law. - 5.2.1.6 The City will endeavour to maintain a Capital Works Plan with a minimum five year projection. - 5.2.1.7 The City may undertake Class Environmental Assessments or other master plan studies for water and sanitary servicing and stormwater management.
+- 5.2.1.1 Development will be permitted in areas that can be adequately serviced by municipal services, municipal water and wastewater services, stormwater management and emergency services. - 5.2.1.2 The sequence of the provision of servicing shall be based upon orderly patterns of development as may be determined or required by and approved by Council. - 5.2.1.3 Services shall be installed completed and maintained in accordance with the engineering standards of the City in accordance with applicable legislation including the Environmental Assessment Act. - 5.2.1.4 The City may require as a condition of reviewing any development proposal an analysis by a qualified professional of the capacity, availability and appropriateness of any municipal service, including a stormwater management plan. - 5.2.1.5 In areas designated Rural where municipal services are not available; development on existing lots may be permitted in accordance with the Zoning By-law. - 5.2.1.6 The City will endeavour to maintain an Asset Management Plan with a minimum five year projection. - 5.2.1.7 The City may undertake Class Environmental Assessments or other master plan studies for water and sanitary servicing and stormwater management.
 The consideration of development applications will be in accordance with recommendations of these studies.

-5.2.2 Water and Sanitary Sewage Treatment
+5.2.2 Water and Wastewater Treatment

-The municipal potable water supply and sewage treatment system for the City also serves a limited number of people outside the City limits to address areas of failed service under agreement to the City.
+The City has an excellent and up to date potable water and wastewater treatment system with capacity to service the growth of the City.
+The municipal potable water supply and wastewater treatment system for the City also serves a limited number of people outside the City limits to address areas of failed service under agreement with the City.